mooncowboy/appmod-labs/01-containers-nodejs.md

 2. Specify OS = Linux
 3. Specify Publish = Docker Image
 4. Choose Azure Container Registry and select your uploaded docker image

-## Optimize Dockerfile

-Compare the `Dockerfile` and `Dockerfile.optimized` files.
-Can you understand the differences?